-- 1. achieve a 10.0% sampling error objective at 2 SE using measure and count plots, and an average of at least 4.0 trees per plot per block, or - 2.
+- 1. achieve a 10.0% sampling error objective at 2 SE using measure and count plots, and an average of at least 4.0 trees per plot per cutblock, or - 2.
 The sampling error will be waived if the following conditions have been met: - a.
-For cutting authorities of 40.0 ha net mechantable area or larger in size: - i.
-A systematic grid of equal intervals and spacing of not greater than 100 metres by 100 metres has been established, and - ii.
-Only full measure plots are used and an average of at least 4.0 trees per plot per block has been met. - b.
-For cutting authorities less than 40.0 ha net merchantable area in size: - A maximum ratio of 1.0 count plot to 1.0 measure plot has not been exceeded, - ii.
-An average of at least 4.0 trees per plot per block has been met, and: - a) A systematic grid of equal intervals and spacing of not greater than 70 metres by 70 metres has been established, or - b) A systematic grid of full measure plots not greater than 100 metres by 100 metres has been established with count plots offset halfway between the measure plots along either the North-South or East-West grid lines.
+For cutting authorities of 40.0 ha net merchantable area or larger in size: - i.
+A systematic grid consisting of all full measure plots on a 100m by 100m grid (or a higher intensity cruise sample that may include additional count plots or a smaller grid) has been established, and - ii.
+An average of at least 4.0 trees per plot per cutblock has been achieved. - b.
+For cutting authorities less than 40.0 ha net merchantable area in size: - i.
+A maximum ratio of 1.0 count plot to 1.0 measure plot has not been exceeded. - ii.
+An average of at least 4.0 trees per plot per cutblock has been met, and: - 1.
+A systematic grid of equal intervals and spacing of not greater than 70 metres by 70 metres has been established, or - 2.
+A systematic grid of full measure plots not greater than 100 metres by 100 metres has been established with count plots offset halfway between the measure plots along either the North-South or East-West grid lines.
 For example, where 'o' represents measure plots and 'x' represents count plots, the following two designs are acceptable: